camerondugan/camerondugan.com/contact.md

 ---
-title: Contact | Simple Jekyll
+title: Contact | Cameron Dugan
 header: Contact
 description: Want to get in touch?
 This page tells you how.
 permalink: /contact/